Yukine2133/twitter-clone/README.md

 # Twitter Clone

-Welcome to the Twitter Clone project!
-This project is a full-stack web application that mimics the core functionalities of Twitter.
-Users can create, read, update, and delete tweets and replies, like tweets, retweet, bookmark tweets, search for content, send messages, and receive notifications.
+Welcome to my Twitter Clone project!
+This full-stack web application replicates the core functionalities of Twitter, emphasizing functionality over UI aesthetics.
+While the user interface may not be the primary focus, the application offers a robust feature set, providing an engaging and interactive user experience.

 ## Features